 NHL announces Bodyarmor as its new sports drink, replacing BioSteel

-NEW YORK (AP) — The NHL on Tuesday announced a multiyear agreement with Bodyarmor to be the league’s official sports drink.
+NEW YORK (AP) — The NHL and NHL Players’ Association on Tuesday announced a multiyear agreement with Bodyarmor to be the league’s official sports drink.

 Bodyarmor replaces BioSteel in that department after BioSteel filed for bankruptcy last year.